Related Content

 Committed to June 2028

-Chief Strategy and Impact Officer, Positive Coaching Alliance
+Chief Strategy and Community Impact Officer, Positive Coaching Alliance

 Robert Marcus serves as the Chief Strategy and Community Impact Officer at Positive Coaching Alliance.
-In this role, Robert works to ensure that all PCA organizational strategies, programs, and initiatives are embedded with diversity, equity, and inclusion (DEI) principles to drive meaningful and systemic change in alignment with PCA’s mission and local community needs.
-This includes PCA’s impact measurement, advocacy, and decision-making frameworks.
+In this role, he leads organizational strategy, community impact, and sports equity initiatives, ensuring that diversity, equity, and inclusion (DEI) are embedded across PCA’s programs, advocacy, impact measurement, and decision-making to advance equitable access to youth sports.

 Emily Nathan